Bootstrap-Based Goodness-of-Fit Test for Parametric Families of Conditional Distributions: Asymptotic null distribution

-As the asymptotic null distribution involves $\vt_0$ as well as the distribution of $X$, it is case dependent and cannot be tabulated.
+As the asymptotic null distribution in \fref{thm:conv_proc} involves $\vt_0$ as well as the distribution of $X$, it is case dependent and cannot be tabulated.
 For that reason, we suggest a bootstrap method to approximate the limit distribution.